nashwaan/xml-js/README.md

 which has not preserved the order of elements!
 This is an inherit limitation in the compact representation because output like `{a:{_:{x:"1"}}, b:{_:{x:"2"}}, a:{_:{x:"3"}}}` is illegal (same property name `a` should not appear twice in an object).

-The non-compact output which is supported by this library will produce more information and always gurantees the order of the elements as they appeared in the XML file.
+The non-compact output, which is supported by this library, will produce more information and always gurantees the order of the elements as they appeared in the XML file.

+Another drawback of compact output is the resultant element can be an object or an array and therefore makes the client code a little awkwards in terms of extra check of object type before processing.

 NOTE: Although non-compact output is more accurate representation of original XML than compact version, the non-compact version is verbose and consumes more space.
 This library provides both options.
 Use `{compact: false}` if you are not sure because it preserves everything;